hakimjonas/ColorPaletteProject/README.md

 # ColorPaletteProject

-This project generates a color palette from an image, based on the Solarized color scheme.
+This project generates a color palette from an image.
+It also includes support for the Solarized color scheme.

 ## Features

-- Extracts dominant colors from an image using K-Means clustering
+- Extracts dominant colors from an image using K-Means++ clustering.
+- Scales the image to optimize processing time without sacrificing quality.
+- Provides an abstract `PaletteModel` for defining new color palette models.
-- Maps dominant colors to the nearest Solarized color
+- Maps dominant colors to the nearest colors defined in the `PaletteModel`.
-- Generates a new color palette by adjusting Solarized colors to match the image's color scheme
+- Generates a new color palette by adjusting colors based on the `PaletteModel`.
-- Outputs a SVG representation of the generated color palette
+- Outputs a SVG representation of the generated color palette.
+- Prints the hex codes of the colors in the generated color palette to the console.

 ## Usage

 1. Clone the repository to your local machine.
-2. In the `ImageAnalyzer` object, update the `imagePath` to point to your image.
+2. In the `Main` object, update the `imagePath` to point to your image.
-3. Run the `ImageAnalyzer` object.
-The new palette will be printed to the console, and a SVG representation will be saved to `src/main/resources/output.svg`.
+3. Run the `Main` object.
+The new palette(s) will be printed to the console, and a SVG representation will be saved to your specified path.

 ## Requirements

 - Scala 2.13.7